daryltee91/playwright-tech-challenge/README.md

 # playwright-technical-challenge
-Technical challenge using Playwright for E2E testing
+Technical challenge built using Node.js v24 and Playwright for E2E testing.

+Tests for `DemoQA Automation Practice Form` are defined in `tests/formSubmission.spec.ts`.

+Tests for `SWAPI` are defined in `tests/apiTest.spec.ts`.

 ## Getting Started